wrightcameron/bitburner-scripts/README.md

 Save and exit vim (:wq): `run start.js` then press enter.

-### Downloading Script changes from local repository.
+### Downloading Script changes from local repository

 Pushing files constantly to Github can get messy, especially if you arn't rolling up your commits.
 Or if you are using this script but don't want to pull from this repo.
 In that case both `start.js` and `downloadScripts.js` have a flag `--local true` that will have the script download the raw source files from *localhost:8080*.
 To have your files visiable start a Python HTTP server using the command.